usnistgov/MediScore/README.txt

       - Added more thorough tests for ProbeStatus criteria.
       - Edited error messsages to be more helpful.
       - Fixed bug that was reporting ground truth negatives.
+      - Fixed bug that skipped masks when namechecking is turned off.

 CONTACT